pwnfooj716/awesome-final-project/backend/README.md

 # Awesome Final Project - Backend.

+##Init
+-Needs redis server up and running
+-Execute npm run start inside the backend folder to start the backend server

 ## 1. Login

 Login using Firebase auth.
 And we will only support Google account.